 See also

-• examples/all-hooks-reference.php — a copy-paste block for every hook on this page, grouped by the same stability tiers.
+• examples/all-hooks-reference.php — copy-paste blocks for the most-used hooks on this page, grouped by the same stability tiers.

 • examples/integrate-your-plugin.php — the full Registry::register() / add_well_known() schema used inside the registration action.